Electric Bike vs. Scooter — Which Should You Choose?

 Many people value comfort if they’re going to be regularly traveling on a PEV.
 Of course, standing isn’t going to be as comfortable as sitting, so small e-scooters might be lower on the list for this type of person.
 However, some e-scooters do have seats that you can use when you prefer not to stand.

 Another consideration worth noting is the size of the wheels on the device.
-This is a big factor in how bumpy and rough it feels on the road.
+This is a big factor if you’re looking for a smoother ride.
 For example, a commuter or a cruiser-style e-bike will have wider, shock-absorbent tires that smooth out road vibrations and make your journeys more comfortable.
 In general, e-scooters have narrow wheels which are not as comfortable to ride with.

-Other important comfort factors to consider are the quality of the saddle, handlebar grips, and frame materials.
+Other important comfort components to consider are the quality of the saddle, suspension systems, handlebar grips, and frame materials.

 Range

-Many factors come into play when finding the average range, including, battery size, speed, weather, rider’s weight, and type of terrain.
+Many factors come into play when finding the average range, including, battery size, average speed, weather, rider’s weight, and type of terrain.
+Nowadays, most electric vehicles come with reliable lithium-ion batteries.

-The average e-scooter has a max range of around 25 miles.
-With ranges varying from 5 to 45 miles depending on the model.
+The average e-scooter has a max range of around 25 miles (40 km).
+With ranges varying from 5 to 45 miles depending on the model and scooter manufacturers, scooters can also be suitable for longer rides.

-The average e-bike will have a max range of around 45 miles on average.
-However, max ranges vary from 30 to 80 miles based on the manufacturer.
+On the other hand, the average e-bike will have a max range of around 45 miles, which makes it more suitable for longer distances.
+However, on ebikes with larger batteries, max ranges vary from 30 to 80 miles based on the manufacturer.

 Speed